vtanathip/infrastructure-tools/examples/azure-blob-storage/README.md

-# Azure File Storage Example
+# Azure Blob Storage Example

-This example demonstrates how to use the Azure File Storage module.
+This example demonstrates how to use the Azure Blob Storage module.

 ## Usage